pandasamanvaya/ThinkBot/README.md

 # ThinkBot
-An bot for playing ultimate tic tac toe
+A bot for playing ultimate tic tac toe